Keratoglobus: Pathophysiology

 Keratoglobus is a little-understood disease with an uncertain cause, and its progression following diagnosis is unpredictable.
 If afflicting both eyes, the deterioration in vision can affect the patient's ability to drive a car or read normal print.
 It does not however lead to blindness.

 Treatment

 Treatment includes the use of protective eye glasses.
 A number of surgical options are also available.

 Further progression of the disease usually leads to a need for corneal transplantation because of extreme thinning of the cornea.
 Primarily, large size penetrating keratoplasty has been advocated.

 Recent additions of techniques specifically for keratoglobus include the "tuck procedure", whereby a 12 mm corneo-scleral donor graft is taken and trimmed at its outer edges.
 A host pocket is formed at the limbal margin and the donor tissue is "tucked" into the host pocket.

 Prognosis

-Keratoglobus continues to be a somewhat mysterious disease, but it can be successfully managed with a variety of clinical and surgical techniques.
+Keratoglobus prognosis continues to be variable, but it can be successfully managed with a variety of clinical and surgical techniques.
 The patient is at risk for globe perforation because the thinned out cornea is extremely weak.